FlightGoggles: A Modular Framework for Photorealistic Camera, Exteroceptive Sensor, and Dynamics Simulation: INTRODUCTION

-\skcomment{}{When using the ``following'' in a sentence, we use colon after a sentence if that sentence leads to the sentence right after the colon (and not other sentence).
-If there are multiple sentence we are leading to, we simply use a period.
-For instance: 1.
-The reason for my productivity is the following: I drink a lot of coffee.
-2. The reasons for my productivity are the following: Coffee, sleep, and focus.
-3. The reasons for my productivity are the following.
-I drink a lot of coffee.
-I sleep very well.
-I am focused when I am at work.
-These are all correct. } This paper is organized as follows.
+This paper is organized as follows.
 Section \ref{sec:sysarch} provides an overview of the FlightGoggles system architecture, including interfacing with real-world vehicles and actors in motion capture facilities.
 Section \ref{sec:exteroceptive} outlines the photogrammetry process and the resulting virtual environment.
 This section also details the rendering engine and the exteroceptive sensor models available.
 Section \ref{sec:sim_vehicles} describes a physics engine for simulation of multicopter dynamics and inertial measurements.
 Section \ref{sec:useCases} describes several applications of FlightGoggles, including results of the AlphaPilot qualifications.
 Finally, Section \ref{sec:conclusions} concludes with remarks.